getninjas/mobiletest/README.md

 It lists every available `offer`.
 They have two statuses: `read` and `unread`.

-You'll need to diferentiate each status, using blue circle to an `unread` offer, and `gray` to a `read` offer.
+You'll need to differentiate each status, using blue circle to an `unread` offer, and `gray` to a `read` offer.
 You don't need to use the icons, a circle is OK.

-Every `offer` has a link to the `offer` details info.
+Every `offer` has a link to the `offer` details.

 You'll use the `self` link to implement "pull to refresh".